 Gold Plans are required to cover 80% of the medical costs with the remaining 20% paid by the plan enrollee.
 The 80% figure is based on the government’s expectation of healthcare usage.
 Depending on what services you use, this coverage may not exactly match 80% of medical costs.
 The 20% of healthcare costs paid by the enrollee would be in the form of out-of-pocket deductibles, copayments, and coinsurance fees.
 The monthly premium for the Gold Plan, however, is paid for in addition to the out-of-pocket costs mentioned earlier.

-The Gold Plan is one of the two plan types that an insurance company must offer in order to participate in a health insurance exchange.
+The Gold Plan is one of the two plan types along with the silver plan that an insurance company must offer in order to participate in a health insurance exchange.
 A health insurance exchange is a state marketplace for health insurance plans meeting the ACA requirements.